- Calls to this hotline are currently being directed to Within Health or Timberline Knolls

 Freeing Yourself from Food Obsession

-For most people in recovery from anorexia nervosa, one of the primary goals is a life free from unnecessary focus on food.
+For most people in recovery from anorexia nervosa, one of the primary goals is a life free from an unnecessary focus on food.
 When looking to make dietary changes this goal should still be paramount, and following a therapeutic diet may be appropriate some of the time, but not override opportunities for community and fellowship surrounding other foods.

 Maintaining a mental state of openness and gratitude for both recovery and the foods which are served will help the body digest and assimilate food and the nutrition that is within it.

 Offering gratitude before meals, whether this is to the person who worked in preparation, or a general sense of thankfulness for the nourishment which the body will receive supports the body in digestion, as well as the mind and spirit in recovery.
 So do take time to be thankful for the gift of food and recovery and know this will support your health.